Mallorca in April, Es Colomer

 Platja de Formentor in April

-From the Gastronomic Cuttlefish Fair in the Port of Alcúdia to Calvià’s Goat and Sheep Fair, Mallorca has its fair share of incredibly specific fairs this month.
-Let’s take a look at some of them:
+From the Gastronomic Cuttlefish Fair in the Port of Alcúdia to Calvià’s Goat and Sheep Fair, Mallorca will surprise you with its cornucopia of incredibly specific fairs this month.
+Let’s take a look at a couple:

 Zingy oranges